Nepelius/clc3-Grp7/README.md

 ![MongoDB Metrics](images/mongodb_metrics.PNG)

-Additionally, the serviceMonitor is now in the "Targets" Tab on Prometheus [http://localhost:9090/targets]
+Additionally, the serviceMonitor is now in the "Targets" Tab on Prometheus [http://localhost:9090/targets].
+This is from where the matrics are scraped.

 ![MongoDB Target](images/mongodb_target.PNG)

-### Add a new rule

 ### Setup Slack workspace and channel
 Create a new Slack workspace and a channel where the alerts should be posted to.